 workloads, and a separate reservation named

-None assignments represent an absence of an assignment.
-Projects assigned to
+None to represent an absence of an assignment.

-None use on-demand pricing.
-The common use case for
+None always use on-demand pricing.
+A common use

-assign an organization to the reservation and to opt-out some projects or
+to assign an organization to a reservation and then use

 When you create an assignment, you specify the job type for that assignment: